15 Minutes to Incorporation. Zero Legal Fees.

 Incorporating has never been easier and more affordable, thanks to Legal Logik’s No-Fee Online Business Incorporation Service.
 Available from our website 24/7, this unique service lets you enjoy all the benefits of incorporation without paying legal fees.
-Simply fill out our easy-to-use online form and leave the rest to us.
+Simply fill out our easy-to-use online form and cover the cost of your Corporate Minute Book (required by law).
 We’ll submit your file to the appropriate registrar within 3 business days.
 Need faster service?
 Opt for priority filing and we’ll file the incorporation within 1 business day.

 Should You Incorporate Your Business?

 Incorporating offers a broad range of business advantages not typically provided by other legal forms of business: